EndPointCorp/end-point-blog/2013/07/08/proxmox-and-fun-maze-of-ipv6.html.md

 [..]
 ```

-The following steps would be to either crawl through the "inextricable" maze of the ProxMox (PVE) boot initrd image and probably came up with the solution or find a quick way to deal with this in a clean way without touching the boot process.
+The following steps would be to either crawl through the “inextricable” maze of the ProxMox (PVE) boot initrd image and probably came up with the solution or find a quick way to deal with this in a clean way without touching the boot process.

 Since it was all due to ***sysctl*** being called too early in the boot process and then not finding proper IPv6 module already loaded calling it again *later* would suffice.
 So I simply added the following line to ***/etc/network/interfaces***